Learning WordPress SEO can be a daunting task.

 They are similar or related terms that search engines look for when determining a page’s relevance and ranking factors.

-Some effective ways to use LSI keywords include adding them naturally in your writing, leveraging SEO tools to find relevant terms, and incorporating them into image captions and alt text.
+Some effective ways to use LSI keywords include adding them naturally in your writing, leveraging tools to find relevant terms, and incorporating them into image captions and alt text.

 20. Use “Updated” Dates in Posts

-When you update a blog post or other piece of content on your site with new information, be sure to add an updated date so that search engines know that the page has been changed and needs to be crawled again.
+When you refresh a blog post or other piece of content on your site with new information, be sure to add an updated date so that search engines know that the page has been changed and needs to be crawled again.

 To do this in WordPress, you can use a plugin such as WP Last Modified Info.